apetkau/microbial-informatics-2014/labs/ffp-phylogeny/Answers.md

 | 15           | 5.7      | ![tree-15.jpg](images/tree-15.jpg) |
 | 20           | 131      | ![tree-20.jpg](images/tree-20.jpg) |

-Notice how the branch lengths are increasing and the genomes are beginning to visibly cluster as the kmer length increases.
+Notice how the branch lengths are increasing and the genomes are beginning to visibly cluster as the k-mer length increases.

 Question 2
 ---------